Michael Imperioli as Christopher Moltisanti, New Jersey Mafia associate and aspiring screenwriter

 Through a chance meeting with his “civilian” cousin Gregory, Christopher becomes acquainted with his Gregory’s girlfriend, Hollywood studio VP Amy Safir.
 Amy has been working on developing a mob film with Jon Favreau (who plays himself) and offers Christopher the opportunity to provide input on the film set.
 After being infuriated by outsiders misunderstanding and elevating the mob status of his friend Brendan, Christopher leaps at his own opportunity to be treated like a made man despite still only technically being an associate in the Soprano crew (rather than a “made” soldier).

 What’d He Wear?

-The casual sport coat is single-breasted with notch lapels.
+The casual sports coat is single-breasted with notch lapels.
 There are three plastic buttons on the front which fasten with a high stance, although Christopher wears his jacket open.
 The jacket also has a darted front and a single rear vent.
 The 3-button decorative cuffs match the plastic buttons on the front.